DeepakKarishetti/Human_activity_recognition/README.md

 		glob
 		matplotlib

-(6) Confusion matrix is obtained when run for the representation accuracy by varying the input arguments.
+**Confusion matrix is obtained when run for the representation accuracy by varying the input arguments**